ajk77/PatientPy/README.md

 ## Deployment

 Run patient_pickler.py once.<br />
-Run create_feature_vectors.py once for each desired patient set, updating feature_dir and load_labeled_cases() parameters each time.
+Run create_feature_vectors.py once for each desired patient set, updating feature_dir and load_labeled_cases() parameters each time. <br />
+Run assemble_feature_matrix.py once for each directory filled by create_feature_vecotrs.py.<br />
+Run instantiate_experiment.py; this can be run multiple times on each assembled feature matrix.
+It is where set folds, imputation, and feature selection occur.

 ## Versioning